 Similarly, not every anomaly will indicate that something bad is about to happen.
-This is because machines can do strange things which do not necessarily cause anything of interest.
+This is because machines can do strange things that do not necessarily cause anything of interest.
 This may be because the anomaly occurs due to something like an e-stop being hit or a door being opened in the middle of the part cycle, or the abnormal behavior is within the stress tolerance of the machine, as in the case of a load spike that doesn't bring down the machine.

-Anomaly detection will work if your machine fulfills the following conditions:
+- Anomaly detection will work if your machine fulfills the following conditions:

-1. The machine has 3 or more numeric variables.
+- The machine has 3 or more numeric variables.
 You can check this on your machine diagnostics page, but generally all non-I/O integrations will fulfill this condition.

-2. The machine has part cycles that are greater than 30 seconds long and less than 1 hour long.
+- The machine has part cycles that are greater than 30 seconds long and less than 1 hour long.

 Activating anomaly detection

-Examples of interest can be found here.
+More examples and technical details are in the link below.
 This page is updated periodically as more data is gathered.